10Saavage/My-Scripts/MySQL/README.md

 # MySQL

 ## Prerequisites
-Update **MYSQL_HOME** variable in according to your context or set it as environment variable
+Update **MYSQL_HOME** variable in according to your context
+or
+set it as environment variable and export it

 ## Permissions